singaround/songbook/posts/list_of_tags.md

   - blog
   - tags
 ---
 This is an alphabetical list of the tags that we've used to categorise the songs.
-If you're looking to find song, [this page](/posts/another-way-to-explore-our-songbook/) might be more helpful.
+If you're looking to browse through the themes, [this page](/posts/another-way-to-explore-our-songbook/) might be more helpful.

 ####The Tags